-- Dewey Burdock-In a news release dated September 12, 2024, enCore Energy Corp. ("enCore") provided an update on the regulatory progress for the Dewey Burdock project.
-It states that the Dewey-Burdock Project has received its Source Material License from the U.S. Nuclear Regulatory Commission ("NRC"), its Aquifer Exemption and its Class III and V Underground Injection Control ("UIC") Permits from the U.S. Environmental Protection Agency ("EPA") Region 8.
+• Dewey-Burdock- In a news release dated September 12, 2024, enCore Energy Corp. ("enCore") provided an update on the regulatory progress for the Dewey-Burdock project.
+It stated that the Dewey-Burdock Project has received its Source Material License from the United States Nuclear Regulatory Commission ("NRC"), its Aquifer Exemption and its Class III and V Underground Injection Control ("UIC") Permits from the United States Environmental Protection Agency ("EPA") Region 8.
 These three Federal approvals have been subject to appeal by the Oglala Sioux Tribe ("OST"). enCore announced on March 20, 2023 that the NRC Source Material License was final when the OST chose not to appeal the decisions by the D.C.
-Circuit Court of Appeals to the U.S. Supreme Court.
+Circuit Court of Appeals to the United States Supreme Court.
 On September 3, 2024, the Environmental Appeals Board ("EAB") of the EPA issued its ruling on the OST appeal regarding the Dewey-Burdock Class III and V UIC Permits.
 It further disclosed that the EAB decision is consistent with the ruling by the D.C.
-Circuit Court of Appeals where both appeals involved similar issues. - Michelin In its quarterly activities report for the quarter ended June 30, 2024, Paladin stated that substantial work has been completed at Michelin and a pre-feasibility study will commence in its fiscal year ending June 30, 2025 and is expected to be completed during its fiscal year ending June 30, 2026.
-Additionally, exploration activities are continuing, aimed at identifying and defining additional shallow deposit resource extensions.
+Circuit Court of Appeals where both appeals involved similar issues.